Make life affirming

 In contrast to the instructive tone of a dance class, in this space the clients and therapist are on a collaborative journey.
 DMP does not require, or seek, proficiency in dance; rather, the movement is a vehicle of exploration, a means of giving voice to that which cannot be expressed in words, or is not yet understood by the conscious mind.
 As the client discovers new ways of being in, and thinking about, the body, they can begin to access new possibilities for acceptance and growth, discovering tolerance and calm in place of fear and resistance.

 Dance/Movement Psychotherapy has great scope for assisting with

 - Inability to gain agency (control)

-To talk further about providing DMP within your organisation or to arrange a trial, please get in touch.
-I charge £50 for a 1.5 hour session but can be flexible if funds are a barrier.
+To talk further about providing DMP within your organisation or to arrange a trial, you can contact Lottie here.

 You can reach me by telephone on (+44) 7947826420, by email at email@example.com, or with the contact form below.